utfpr-gp-tsi/utfpr-gp-tsi.github.io/_docs/06-laravel-docker/06-laravel-docker.md

 ---
-title: Tutorial laravel project with docker
+title: Setup a laravel project with docker
 ---

 # Create new laravel project with docker